-- Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2022 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;
+- Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2023 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-- 24 CFR part 578;- FY 2022 CoC Application Navigational Guide;
+- 24 CFR part 578;- FY 2023 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

 3 A-1.
 New PH-PSH/PH-RRH Project-Leveraging Housing Resources.
-NOFO Section VII.B.6.a.
+NOFO Section V.B.6.a.
 You must upload the Housing Leveraging Commitment attachment to the 4B.
 Attachments Screen.
-In the Cook and the fact of any DIA DOM of DIA DOM and the fact was become and sidile and an initial and Ma.
-Is your CoC applying for a new PH-PSH or PH-RRH project that uses housing subsidies or subsidized housing units which are not funded through the CoC or ESG Programs to help individuals and families experiencing homelessness?
+Leave O. O. and the first and DU DOU and DU DOU and the first and the fi NI- Is your CoC applying for a new PH-PSH or PH-RRH project that uses housing subsidies or subsidized housing units which are not funded through the CoC or ESG Programs to help individuals and families experiencing homelessness?
 No 3 A-2.
 New PH-PSH/PH-RRH Project-Leveraging Healthcare Resources.
-NOFO Section VII.B.6.b.
+NOFO Section V.B.6.b.
 You must upload the Healthcare Formal Agreements attachment to the 4B.
 Attachments Screen.
+Is your CoC applying for a new PH-PSH or PH-RRH project that uses healthcare resources to help individuals and families experiencing homelessness?
 No 3A-3.
 Leveraging Housing/Healthcare Resources-List of Projects.
-NOFO Sections VII.B.6.a. and VII.B.6.b.
+NOFO Sections V.B.6.a. and V.B.6.b.
 If you selected yes to questions 3A-1. or 3A-2., use the list feature icon to enter information about each project application you intend for HUD to evaluate to determine if they meet the criteria.
-Project Name Project Type Rank Number Leverage Ty уре This list contains no items
+Project Name Project Type Rank Number Leverage T ype This list contains no items

-FY2022 CoC Application Page 48 09/28/2022 ------------------------ --------- ------------
+FY2023 CoC Application Page 56 09/27/2023 ------------------------ --------- ------------